YashVShalihotri/Semiconductor-Packaging-Workshop/README.md

     	5. Applying Mold Compound and Finalizing the Package Model
 ## 6. Conclusion: Semiconductor Packaging

-# Packaging Evolution: From Basics to 3D Integration

 ## 1. Packaging Evolution: From Basics to 3D Integration
 ### 1.1 Introduction to Semiconductor Packaging and Industry Overview